nuntius-rex/RxSavingsSol-Challenge-API/README.md

 >This repository contains two examples, a version using a simple JSON file as a data source and a version using MySQL as a data source.

 >JSON File Example - This example is intended to show how a service could be setup for a small collection of data, like the one provided.
 The logic here for determining distance is done with JavaScript alone.
-This is probably not a best long-term solution, per best practice, especially if the data were to grow.
-In such case, a SQl database or No-SQl solution would be desired.
+This is probably not a best long-term solution in most cases, per best practice, especially if the data were to grow.
+In such case, a SQL database or No-SQL solution would be desired.
 Thus, my reasoning for providing a second example:

 >MySQL Example - This example is intended to show how a service could be setup for a larger collection of data.
 The logic for determining distance here is done via the SQL statement.